kshulgina/codetta/README.md

 	./setup.sh

-This will check Python package requirements and set up a local version of HMMER.
-Note that on MacOS, you'll need XCode installed so that HMMER can compile.
+This script will check Codetta requirements and set up a local version of HMMER.
+If you are missing `wget` or `gzip`, on MacOS, you can use `brew install`.
+(For Linux, you'll have to use your system's package management tool.)
+Note that on MacOS, you'll also need XCode installed so that HMMER can compile.

-Codetta additionally requires:

-- `wget` and `gzip`: on Mac, use install commands `brew install wget` and `brew install gzip`.
-For Linux, you'll have to use your system's package management tool.

 ## Setting up a profile HMM database